 Noodles in Japan

 I’m sure you can also find beef broth too and they are all yummy.
 Ramen is typically eaten with chopsticks and slurping your noodles is a sign that you like the food!
 You’ll get a big spoon to enjoy the broth with but locals warn against drinking it all since the bottom of the broth has all the oils and salts.
-For me that makes it even tastier but then again Japanese are more focused on healthy eating than most Americans.
+For me, that makes it even tastier but then again Japanese are more focused on healthy eating than most Americans.
 Ramen will usually cost between 600-1000 yen making it great even for travelers on a budget! make it a large for 100-200 yen extra.

 Traditional Japanese Food

-Udon – Udon are thick wheat noodles served in a delicious broth.
+Udon – Udon is thick wheat noodles served in a delicious broth.
 Also eat with chopsticks, just like ramen, don’t be afraid to slurp your meal and show the chef how much you’re enjoying it!
 Meat and veggies are all available to add to your udon and I highly recommend adding some ‘crispies’ from the jar on your table!

 Did you know Japan has lots of kit kat flavors too?